open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 emitted.
 For the complete list of metrics, with a breakdown by level, see [Lists of internal metrics](#lists-of-internal-metrics).

+> **Note:** As of Collector version v0.106.1, internal metric names are handled differently based on their source:
+> - Metrics generated from Collector components are prefixed with `otelcol_`.
+> - Metrics generated from instrumentation libraries do not use the `otelcol_` prefix.
+>
+> For Collector versions prior to v0.106.1, all internal metrics, regardless of their origin, were prefixed with `otelcol_`.
+This includes metrics from both Collector components and instrumentation libraries.

 The default level for metrics output is `normal`.
 To use another level, set `service::telemetry::metrics::level`: